What is BLT?

-One of the major symptoms of dementia is insomnia and other sleep disturbances.
-Bright light therapy has been shown to work effectively in treating impaired circadian rhythms and may be a beneficial adjuvant therapy in treating sleep disturbances in dementia.
+Bright light therapy (BLT) has been shown to treat impaired circadian rhythms effectively.
+Thus, BLT may be a beneficial adjuvant therapy for treating sleep disturbances in dementia patients.

 Image Credit: Atthapon Raksthaput / Shutterstock

-Bright light therapy is a form of therapy in which patients are exposed to daylight or the equivalent of daylight by using a special lamp.
-Most commonly, bright light therapy is used in the treatment of seasonal affective disorder (SAD), a form of seasonal depression that occurs primarily during the winter months and is characterized by sleep and mood disturbances.
+BLT is a form of therapy in which patients are exposed to daylight or artificial light by using a special lamp.
+BLT is typically used in the treatment of seasonal affective disorder (SAD), which is a form of seasonal depression that occurs primarily during the winter months and is characterized by sleep and mood disturbances.

-it is important to note that in some individuals bright light therapy alone is not sufficient to treat SAD but can work for a large proportion of mild-moderate SAD patients.
-Furthermore, using bright light therapy first thing in the morning may be the most effective time to reset circadian rhythms thus alleviating some of the depressive symptoms associated with SAD.
+In some individuals, BLT alone is not sufficient to treat SAD.
+However, this therapy can assist a considerable proportion of mild-to-moderate SAD patients.
+Furthermore, using BLT first thing in the morning may be the most effective time to reset circadian rhythms, thus alleviating some of the depressive symptoms associated with SAD.

-Perhaps one of the biggest benefits of bright light therapy is that it is a safe and easy method in the potential treatment of SAD and other related disorders, even if does not work for some people depending on the patient’s routine and preference of treatment.
-Furthermore, bright light therapy may also be useful as an adjuvant therapy in people with major depression and bipolar disorder alongside pharmacological and cognitive therapies.
+One of the most significant benefits of BLT is that it is a safe and easy method for potentially treating SAD and other related disorders.
+This remains true even if BLT does not work for some people, depending on their routine and treatment preference.
+BLT may also be useful as adjuvant therapy in people with major depression and bipolar disorder, alongside pharmacological and cognitive therapies.

-Dementia refers to a group of symptoms and disorders that affect cognition impacting activities of daily living.
-The most common cause of dementia is Alzheimer's disease, in addition to vascular dementia, dementia with Lewy bodies (DLB) and frontotemporal dementia (FTD).
-Whilst these diseases have different causes and mechanisms, many of the cognitive symptoms are similar.
-Parkinson’s disease and amyotrophic lateral sclerosis can also lead to dementia relating to DLB and FTD respectively.
+Dementia refers to a group of symptoms and disorders that affect cognition and, as a result, impact daily activities.
+The most common cause of dementia is Alzheimer's disease, in addition to vascular dementia, dementia with Lewy bodies (DLB), and frontotemporal dementia (FTD).

 Image Credit: Image Point Fr / Shutterstock.com